ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

     $ cat /tmp/motd

 *exercise*: we want to give some control to the user, who can for example change the destination file or include/exclude IPV6 addresses.
 How can we achieve that ?

+---
+## A word about filters

+sometimes you will find expression like `{{ foo | bar}}`.
+Here `bar` is a [filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_filters.html) that takes the output of another expression as input and produces another output, *just like unix shell pipes*.

+- see the list of built-in filters in the [official Jinja2 template documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/#builtin-filters)
+-  You can also use [Python methods](https://jinja.palletsprojects.com/en/3.1.x/templates/#python-methods) to transform data.
+- You can create [custom Ansible filters](https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#developing-filter-plugins) as plugins
+- ansible.builtin also provide a lot of [filters](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html#plugin-index) as plugins